 Here's the video with Robin Lorentz's recording of the piece:

 Click here for the score of the piece, which includes all the information you need to know about playing it.

-If you would like to play the piece, please email me and let me know the following information:
+If you would like to play the piece, please order the materials below and let me know the following information:

 - whether you want to do the percussion part live (I haven't yet implemented the percussion processing in Ableton's Live, but can do it easily with a bit of notice.)

 - in which format you want the video (DVD or embedded in Ableton)

 - proposed dates of your performance(s), so we can figure out logistics for getting you the wolf chaser.